 If you already disposed of Easter egg dye, many of these activities also will work with food coloring or even leftover paint.
 Get creative with recycling and reusing!

-Science experiments to try with leftover easter dye with your toddlers
+Science Experiments Done with leftover easter dye

 - Observe how the leaves or flowers observe the dye water and explain about capillary action and how plants absorb the water and carry it to the tips of each stem to grow.

-You can also observe how the level of water in each cup is reduced as the plants absorb them.
+- You can also observe how the level of water in each cup is reduced as the plants absorb them.